Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,808.0739333333333,844.2767666666667.md

 # [December 17th, 2020 Q&A](../2020-12-17.md)
 ## Q&A: Why don't my computer screens in my hub show me power consumption or total production?
 https://youtube.com/embed/-JXPsTlJIiI?autoplay=1&start=808&end=845
-This question was possibly duplicated with a more recent answer: [May 17th, 2022 Livestream Q&A: Plan for in-game statistics?](./yt-PFLDVpxGB-U.md) [https://www.youtube.com/watch?v=PFLDVpxGB-U](https://www.youtube.com/watch?v=PFLDVpxGB-U)
+This question was possibly duplicated with a more recent answer: June 28th, 2022 Livestream Q&A: Would you ever add any kind of sign that displays logistics? [https://www.youtube.com/watch?v=WNIyopr1vZs](https://www.youtube.com/watch?v=WNIyopr1vZs)

 ### Topics